Carlos Correa Player Props: Twins vs. Rays

 Carlos Correa At The Plate

-- Correa has had an RBI in 15 games this year (30.0%), including seven multi-RBI outings (14.0%).
-He has also driven home three or more of his team's runs in two contests.
+- Correa has had at least one RBI in 29.4% of his games this year (15 of 51), with more than one RBI seven times (13.7%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.